-To begin the application process, the following forms/documents must be submitted on behalf of each applicant.
+To begin the application process for admission to All Saints, the following forms/documents must be submitted on behalf of each applicant.

-- € Application for Enrollment Online

-- € Copy of Special Services Form (IEP, Speech, 504, etc.), if applicable

-- € Copy of Birth Certificate

-- € Copy of Baptismal Certificate

-- € Parent Questionnaire (Grades K and 1)

-- € Copy of last report card (Grades 1-8)

-- € Copy of all Standardized Test Scores; MAP, IOWA, CogAT, OAA.
+- □ Application for Enrollment Online - □ Copy of Special Services Form (IEP, Speech, 504, etc.), if applicable - □ Copy of Birth Certificate - □ Copy of Baptismal Certificate - □ Parent Questionnaire - □ For Students Transferring from another school, the following additional information is needed: - Copy of all report cards from prior Schools for past 2 years (Grades 2-8) - Copy of all disciplinary and/or behavior records (however titled) from the prior school, including any warnings or cautions given - Copy of all Standardized Test Scores for previous 2 years (Grade 2-8) and previous year (Grade 1); MAP, IOWA, CogAT, OAA.
 (Grades 1-8)

-- € Two recommendation letters from current teachers and/or principal (Grades 2-8)
+- An evaluation report by applicable school personnel for students transferring from another school - Two recommendation letters from current principal and teacher (Grades 2-8) for students transferring from another school